Seravo/seravo-plugin/README.md

 * Returns 401 (unauthorized) http status code after failed login.
 * Hides Update nagging since that is handled by WP-Palvelu

+* Make urls in content relative for easier migration, but turn relative urls into absolute urls when using feeds (rss,atom...)

 * Allows login to wp-admin with secure ssl client certificate.
 This helps admins and clients which have multiple sites in WP-Palvelu.